New Age UK report ‘Ageing in squalor and distress’ reveals plight of vulnerable older people at the bottom of the private rented sector

 - Landlords refusing to allow the installation of aids and adaptations that older people need, like ramps or handrails.

 - Older tenants feeling harassed and bullied into leaving because their landlord wants to sell.

-Age UK is demanding more resources for local environmental health services, so the law is properly enforced; better access to aids and adaptations for older people; and more comprehensive and more available local housing advice, so older people understand their options.
-They hope to work with the Government and private landlords to implement these changes.
+Age UK says that problems like these show the need for urgent legal reform in the private rented sector, to strengthen the rights of older tenants and ensure they are treated fairly.
+They also call for more resources for local environmental health services, so the law is properly enforced; better access to aids and adaptations for older people wherever they live; and more comprehensive and more available local housing advice, so older people understand their options.

-For more information and advice on housing and tenancy rights, call Age UK's advice line on 0800 169 2081.
+For more information and free factsheets about housing and tenancy rights in the rented housing sector, please visit the Age UK website http://bit.ly/1HXsa7J or call Age UK’s free advice line on 0800 169 2081.

 Media contacts: Anne-Marie Doohan and Helen Spinney